BB-Media-IT/Data-Hub/README.md

 - Enhanced with BB Media's intelligent metadata
 - Country-level data for precise analytics

-🚀 For more information on schemas and to access our S3 buckets, please [click here].
+🚀 For more information on schemas and to access our S3 buckets, please [click here](/hits-schemas.md).

 ### Updates & Coverage
 - Frequent updates to reflect dynamic content demand